 Those in faith crisis often struggle with discrepancies between traditional truth claims and factual evidences or logical conclusions.
 Sometimes this may be triggered by a traumatic event that causes people to rethink foundational propositions.

 For churches that focus on certainty and conformity, addressing faith transition is no easy task.
 The very idea that a faithful person can experience a deconstruction is foreign and is often attributed to sin or a failure of the individual to remain true to the teachings of the church.

-Nevertheless, it is quite common for practicing members to struggle with scriptural discrepancies, God’s love and hell, the role of women, exclusivity of Christian salvation, and inequity of human existence.
-For members of The Church of Jesus Christ of Latter-day Saints, additional issues loom large, including polygamy, first vision accounts, race, prophetic fallibility, temple ordinances, political positions, LGBTQ policy, and more.
+Nevertheless, it is quite common for practicing members to struggle with scriptural discrepancies, God’s love and hell, the role of women, exclusivity of Christian salvation, and the inequity of human existence.
+For members of The Church of Jesus Christ of Latter-day Saints, additional issues loom large, including polygamy, first vision accounts, race, prophetic fallibility, temple ordinances, political culture, LGBTQ policy, and more.
 (See The New Mormons, by Jana Reiss.)